National Geographic South Georgia & The Falklands

 The Falkland Islands, which consist of two main islands and about 776 smaller islands, is a lesson in topographical beauty: white sand beaches, vaulting cliffs, windswept moors, yellow and green tussock fields, thousands of gentoo, rockhopper and Magellanic penguins, as well as magnificent albatross and fur seals.
 If history intrigues, share a cup of tea with the men and women who live on the Falkland Islands.
 On South Georgia, visit a variety of sites including Grytviken, the final resting place of Sir Earnest Shackleton, and Stromness Harbour, where Shackleton, Tom Crean and Frank Worsley finally reached aid at a whaling station.
 Walk the beaches and hike cliffs where early explorers found salvation and kayak or Zodiac alongside shipwrecks whose only tenants are now sea creatures.

-Spend 19 days exploring South Georgia & the Falklands aboard the 148-guest National Geographic Explorer, or 126-guest sister ships National Geographic Resolution or Endurance, staffed by expert Nat Geo naturalists and designed to maneuver polar passageways with ease.
+On the 19-day itineraries, explore South Georgia & the Falklands aboard the 148-guest National Geographic Explorer, or 126-guest sister ships National Geographic Resolution or Endurance, staffed by expert Nat Geo naturalists and designed to maneuver polar passageways with ease.
 Small enough to access remote locations yet large enough to provide a taste of luxury, Nat Geo Explorer offers endless entertainment for her guests while on board and ashore.
 AdventureSmith Explorations expert crew has traveled to Antarctica and can speak to the beauties of this unique small ship cruise destination.
 Contact us to discover more about why South Georgia Island and the Falklands should be on your cruise checklist and what other options we have to suit your travel interests and timeline.